fivexl/website/content/blog/s3-server-access-logging-date-partitioning/index.md

 If you have any questions or suggestions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/alexey-eremin/), or [Twitter](https://twitter.com/AA_Eremin)

 # TODO:
-- [ ] Add link to the terraform module
 - [ ] Update link to the terraform module in tf.hcl after module published to the registry
-- [ ] obfuscate some info in images
-- [ ] add selection / poiters to images